jonasangstrom/bloggen/_posts/2020-11-26-serverless-app.md

 4. Saves the plot to a public s3 bucket for display on my website

 I decided on using the chalice framework and continuos deployment in AWS.
-I am basing this project on what I learned from the EXCELLENT on [this](https://www.linkedin.com/learning/deploying-rest-services-with-chalice-for-aws/) chalice course on linkedin learning by Lawrence Ogrodnek.
-It is mainly focused on RESTapis, but we there are enough hints about how to do what I want to do to get me started in, what I hope is the right direction.
-This project requires that you have the aws setup and the aws-cli, git and anaconda installed.
+I am basing this project on what I learned from [this](https://www.linkedin.com/learning/deploying-rest-services-with-chalice-for-aws/) EXCELLENT chalice course on linkedin learning by Lawrence Ogrodnek.
+It is mainly focused on RESTapis, but there are enough hints about how to do what I want to do to get me started.
+ This project requires aws setup and the aws-cli, git and anaconda installed.

 1st I created a new folder for the project and setup new environment in conda with chalice and boto3.